We all have things we want to keep private.

 Security threats online can often make you feel despondent.
 Here are some simple steps that you can take to reduce the risk of online fraud.

-This way, you tell the sites and any other third-party partners your preference not to be tracked 24x7.
+This way, you tell the sites and other third-party partners your preference not to be tracked 24x7.

 We advise you to look at any document before you click on the ‘agree’ button and move forward.